 Overcoming addiction and a mental health disorder at the same time is an extremely difficult task.
 Attempting to go through the process alone is a monumental undertaking.
 It is extremely important to get help from qualified healthcare professionals in order to correctly treat both your mental health and addiction correctly.
 At a dual diagnosis treatment center in Fort Lauderdale, FL trained mental health professionals will help you develop a personalized treatment plan that will significantly improve your quality of life and put you on the path of recovery.

-Qualified dual diagnosis rehabs treatment for patients begins with an initial evaluation.
+At qualified dual diagnosis rehabs treatment for patients begins with an initial evaluation.
 One of the first things an individual completes upon admission into treatment is a biopsychosocial evaluation.
 This lays the groundwork for an individualized treatment plan.
 Screening with a psychiatrist helps diagnose any co-occurring disorders in addiction to chemical dependency.

 From there, the proper level of care can be and a treatment plan can be established.
 There are a multitude of options for treatment including residential, partial hospitalization, intensive outpatient, outpatient programs.
 Every path towards recovery is individualized for that patient’s specific needs, for example patients with symptoms of trauma-related disorders must be able to trust and feel safe.
 Those with anxiety disorders need non-narcotic, but effective, relief from their symptoms.
 The key to good dual-diagnosis addiction treatment is balance.
 Understanding that addiction and mental illness don’t exist in isolation.
 They constantly influence one another, so treatment must respond accordingly.

 Substance use disorders combined with mental illness are extremely challenging to treat and manage.
 There is almost no part of your life they don’t affect.
 If you or someone you love is willing and able to get help, they deserve the right care.
 The correct type of care is essential to lasting recovery and to avoid the cycles of relapse.
 The Healing Center can help.
 We offer trauma-informed evidence-based treatment for dual diagnosis disorders in Fort Lauderdale, Florida.
-Give us call a today if you need help and want to know more about our dual diagnosis treatment center in Fort Lauderdale, FL.
+Give our admissions team a call today if you need help and want to know more about our dual diagnosis treatment center in Fort Lauderdale, FL.